CF-CodeCollective/cf-chess-client/src/README.md

 ```
 main.py creates a dictionary.
 This allows us to easily switch between playing
 a game and the main menu.
 The menu returns and integer based on what button is clicked.
-This in turn determines what the
+This in turn determines what the...

 ```